 Wentz finished 26-of-43 for 242 yards and a pair of interceptions.
 Wentz didn't play well, as he seemed to see the field poorly.
 He had a touchdown available to him in the second half, but didn't see his teammate in the end zone.

 DeSean Jackson led the Eagles in receiving with six grabs for 64 yards, though he dropped a pass in the third quarter.
 He finished ahead of Zach Ertz (5-42) and Dallas Goedert (4-30).
 First-round rookie wideout Jalen Reagor caught four passes for 41 yards, but had a big drop near the goal line.

 The Steelers know what the Broncos are going through, as they experienced it last year.
 The injury bug has claimed Von Miller and several other Denver players already, and now Drew Lock was the latest victim.
 Lock got hurt in the opening quarter and eventually left the game, echoing what happened with Ben Roethlisberger in Week 2 last year.

 Roethlisberger had some great throws, however, and this includes his 84-yard bomb touchdown to rookie Chase Claypool.
 The Notre Dame product was second on the team in receiving with his three grabs for 88 yards.
-He finished right behind Diontae Johnson's eight grabs for 92 yards and a score.
+He finished right behind Diontae Johnson's eight catches for 92 yards and a score.
 Johnson also had a return touchdown, but that was nullified by a penalty.
 He fumbled an end-around as well, but managed to recover the loose ball.

 Elsewhere in the receiving corps, JuJu Smith-Schuster reeled in seven balls for 48 yards.
 It was a disappointing result in the wake of A.J.
 Bouye's injury, but he saw eight targets.